Identifying bed sores

 Bed sores may be evidence that a resident in a nursing home isn’t getting the care they need.
 Nursing home staff members are trained to identify and treat pressure ulcers before they present a significant risk to patients.
 If they aren’t caught, it’s likely because the staff isn’t looking.
 If you’ve noticed that a loved one has developed bed sores, make sure to speak to the person or people in charge of providing their care.

-However, if your loved one developed bed sores because nursing home staff were failing to help move them from their bed or wheelchair, they should be held accountable for the bed sores that formed.
+However, if your loved one developed bed sores because the nursing home staff failed to help move them from their bed or wheelchair, they should be held accountable for the bed sores that formed.

 Your loved one deserves better, and they deserve compensation for any costs related to treating injuries caused by negligent care.